gird-dev/gird/README.md

 ### Example use cases

-- Data science & data analytics pipelines.
+- Data science & data analytics workflows.
 - Portable CI tasks.
 - Less rule-heavy application build setups.
 (Build times may become noticeable with thousands of rules.)
-- Any project where some tasks need to be executed automatically when some dependencies are updated.
+- Any project where tasks need to be executed automatically when some dependencies are updated.

 ### Features